-2.10 TO INSTALL THE STAND-ALONE/REMOTE SOFTWARE (INITIAL INSTALLATION):
+2.9 TO INSTALL THE STAND-ALONE/REMOTE SOFTWARE (INITIAL INSTALLATION):

-- (1) Insert the Installation Disk (disk 1) in the floppy disk drive. - (2) At the C:\> prompt, type "a:" and press the RE-TURN (or ENTER) key.
-(The monitor displays the A drive programming prompt "A:\>".) - (3) At the A:\> prompt, type "setup" and press RE-TURN.
-(The monitor displays information concerning the setup program.) - (4) After reading the information, press RETURN.
-(The monitor displays the default directory name "C:\INT25630" or "C:\GMX25620".)
+- (1) Insert the Installation Disk (disk 1) in the floppy disk drive. - (2) At the C:> prompt, type "a:" and press the RE-TURN (or ENTER) key.
+(The monitor displays the A drive programming prompt "A:>".) - (3) At the A:> prompt, type "setup" and press RE-TURN.
+(The monitor displays the two installation options - Full or Stand-Alone/Remote.) - (4) Use the up or down arrow keys to highlight "S" (for stand-alone/remote) and then press RE-TURN.
+(The monitor displays information concerning the setup program.) - (5) After reading the information, press RETURN.
+(The monitor displays the default directory name "C:\AP".)

-NOTE: If using MS-DOS 5.0 with the extended memory (himem.sys) file set up for use with another application, the monitor displays a message about reconfiguring the PC to optimize system performance.
+NOTE: If using MS-DOS 5.0 or above with the extended memory (himem.sys) file set up for use with another application, the monitor may display a message about reconfiguring the PC to optimize system performance.
 Disregard the message and continue with the installation.

-- (5) Press RETURN to accept the default directory name, or edit the name as desired and then press RETURN.
-(The monitor displays a list of PC types.) - (6) Use the up or down arrow keys to highlight the type of PC being used and then press RETURN.
-(The monitor displays the determined hardware configuration for the programming PC.)

-(7) If the hardware configuration is correct as displayed, use the up or down arrow keys to high-light "No Change" and then press RETURN.
+- (6) Press RETURN to accept the default directory name, or edit the name as desired and then press RETURN.
+(The monitor displays a list of PC types.) - Use the up or down arrow keys to highlight the type of PC being used and then press RETURN.
+(The monitor displays the determined hardware configuration.) - (8) If the hardware configuration is correct as displayed, use the up or down arrow keys to highlight "No Change" and then press RETURN.
 (The monitor displays an extended memory option.)